Michael Jolley

-Michael Jolley (born 30 March 1977) is an English professional football manager who was most recently in charge of Segunda Federación side Vélez CF.
+Michael Jolley (born 30 March 1977) is an English professional football manager who was most recently in charge of Bury.

-Jolley is a Cambridge University graduate with an MA in economics and also has a postgraduate diploma PGDip/MSc in sports coaching from the University of Stirling.
-Jolley holds a UEFA Pro Licence, the highest-level managerial qualification in association football in Europe.

 He started coaching in 2004.
 He has previously held coaching positions at five professional clubs, including Crystal Palace, Nottingham Forest, Lincoln City, Crewe Alexandra and Burnley.
 After three years as Burnley's U23 head coach, he was appointed manager of AFC Eskilstuna in Sweden, joining the last-placed Allsvenskan club in June 2017.
 He left the club after it was relegated to Superettan.
-In March 2018, Jolley became manager at League Two club Grimsby Town before later briefly managing Barrow.
+In March 2018, Jolley became manager at League Two club Grimsby Town before later managing Barrow, Spanish side Vélez and Bury.

 Early life

 Born in Sheffield, Jolley was a youth player with Barnsley between 1989 and 1993.
 Between 1995 and 1998 Jolley attended Downing College, Cambridge, where he won three 'Blues' for representing Cambridge against Oxford University in the Varsity Football match.
 During his time at Cambridge Jolley gained a bachelor's degree in economics, which was subsequently converted to a master's degree.

 From 1999 to 2005, Jolley was a fixed-income trader, first in London, then in New York; he worked near the World Trade Center at the time of the 11 September 2001 terrorist attacks.
 In 2002, Jolley returned to England to be nearer to his family, while continuing his work in banking he also moved into football coaching when he joined Crystal Palace in 2004.